Determinantal point process models and statistical inference : Extended version: Definition, existence, simulation, and densities for determinantal point processes

-while it is zero otherwise.
-If $C$ is Hermitian, then $g\le1$, showing that the events of $X$ repel each other.
+Repulsiveness of the DPP is reflected by the following.
+If $C$ is Hermitian, then $g\le1$ and for any $n=2,3,\ldots$,

+(the inequality is in general sharp and follows from the fact that the determinant of a complex covariance matrix is less than or equal to the product of its diagonal elements).
 Furthermore, if $C$ is continuous, $\rho^{(n)}$ is also continuous and $\rho^{(n)}(x_1,\dots,x_n)$ tends to zero as the Euclidean distance $\|x_i-x_j\|$ goes to zero for some $i\neq j$, cf.\ \eqref{eq:productIntensity}.
-This once again reflects the repulsiveness of a DPP.

 For later use, let $R(x,y)=C(x,y)/[C(x,x)C(y,y)]^{1/2}$, where we set $R(x,y)=0$ if $C(x,x)=0$ or $C(y,y)=0$.
 Note that

 and when $C$ is a covariance function, $R$ is its corresponding correlation function.